 "Bitterness imprisons life; love releases it.
 Bitterness paralyzes life; love empowers it.
 Bitterness sours life; love sweetens it.
 Bitterness sickens life; love heals it.
 Bitterness blinds life; love anoints its eyes."
 Harry Fosdick

-Making yet another attempt to remove the stain from this shirt prayers raise from desperate lips revealing a needy heart.
+Making yet another attempt to remove the stain from the shirt prayers raise from desperate lips revealing a needy heart.
 A heart that desires to be more like Jesus but falls so short, especially in this moment.

 "Let all bitterness and wrath and anger and clamor and slander be put away from you, along with all malice.
 Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you."
 Ephesians 4:31-32